arun-cherian/ADC_Bio_Signal_sensing/README.md

     3.1 A compromise has to be made as there is no way to send data any faster though UART 3.2 ADC updates the values while UART is sending sometimes but data reliabilty is good 3.3 ADC is stopped while sending NU7802 data since data could be corrupted by the very fast ADC data

     //////////////// MSP code has been finalized and uploaded on 14.10.2024 ///////////////////////////////////////////////////////
+    Did some minor changes like adding DAC functionality after codefreeze

 Challenge:1.
 Matlab identifying the data as 12 bit or 16 bit
           solutions